Thomas G. Gentry

 Thomas George Gentry (February 28, 1843 – 1905) was an American educator, ornithologist, naturalist and animal rights writer.
-Gentry authored an early work applying the term intelligence to plants.
+Gentry authored an early work on plant intelligence.

 Biography

 Gentry was born in Holmesburg area of Philadelphia.
 In 1861, he entered the profession of teaching in Philadelphia.
 He was elected principal of Southwest Boys' Grammar School in 1884.
 He married Mary Shoemaker on December 27, 1864.
 He received the Sc.D. from Chicago College of Science in 1888.

 Gentry resided in Germantown area of Philadelphia.
 Gentry was an elected member of the Academy of Natural Sciences of Philadelphia, Canadian Entomological Society and the Nuttall Ornithological Club.
 He authored scientific articles in the Proceedings of the Academy of Natural Sciences and The Auk.
 Gentry expressed interest in Walt Whitman's poetry and exchanged letters with him.

 Works

 Life-Histories of the Birds of Eastern Pennsylvania

 Gentry authored the two-volume Life-Histories of the Birds of Eastern Pennsylvania.
 The work was based on his personal observations of birds in the Lehigh Valley region of eastern Pennsylvania.
 Gentry described the habits and songs of different bird species, characteristics of their nests, periods of incubation and food.
 A review in the Quarterly Bulletin of the Nuttall Ornithological Club praised the careful studies of Gentry but commented that "the chief defect of the book is its unprepossessing typographical appearance, printer's blunders of every description abounding, while the paper and type are wholly unworthy of so valuable a work."